open-telemetry/opentelemetry-specification/specification/common/README.md

     1), SDKs MUST truncate that value, so that its length is at most equal to the limit and append the single character "…" to the string to signal it has been truncated,
+    - here "character" refers to either a UTF8 grapheme cluster or a code point to ensure if the string is valid UTF8 that it remains valid,
-    - here "character" refers to a UTF8 grapheme cluster, meaning the string "👩‍👩‍👦‍👦" (made up of 4 code points) is treated as a single "character", a limit of 1 should truncate to the empty string "" not the single code point "👩",
+    - if working with grapheme clusters is not overly complex in a particularly language then they should be used, meaning the string "👩‍👩‍👦‍👦" (made up of 4 code points) is treated as a single "character", a limit of 1 should truncate to the empty string "…" not the single code point "👩",
+    - if code points are used the above string "👩‍👩‍👦‍👦" with limit 1 would truncate to "👩…"
   - if it is an array of strings, then apply the above rule to each of the values separately,
   - otherwise a value MUST NOT be truncated;